How to make leash sleeves

 Oiling

-This machine uses an oil pan & pump, and is designed to be used at high-speeds.
-There's a sight bowl on top which you you should see oil splash against, but not until a certain speed.
-I sew at motor's slowest speed.
+This machine uses an oil pan & pump, and is designed to operate at high-speeds.
+There's a sight bowl on top where you should see oil splash (but won't until a certain speed).
+I sew at the motor's slowest speed.
 I never see splashing.
-Therefore, I wait to wind the bobbin until it runs out.
-Then I wind the bobbin with the motor speed-knob turned to 1600-1900 to see some splashing & know oil circulated.
-Normally I would wind a bobbin while sewing.
-But, since this machine is self-oiling and designed for high-speed, I think it's better to wind the bobbin independently (at speed) to make sure it gets oiled.
-Sewing at the lowest speed doesn't need much lubrication.
-The pump may be spreading oil at a low speed (I just don't see it flinging onto the sight bowl at that speed?).
-But, it seems wise to operate the machine at high speed occasionally to make sure.
+Because of this, I wait to wind the bobbin until it runs out.
+(Normally, I would wind while sewing.).
+I wind it with the motor speed-knob turned to 1600 so I can see some splashing & know oil circulated.
+(If you go to the next higher speed, you'll see more splashing.
+But, don't go over 2000 because that's the machine's max sewing speed.).
+Since this machine is self-oiling and designed to be used high-speed, I think it's better to wind the bobbin at speed to make everthing gets oiled.
+(Sewing at the lowest speed doesn't need much lubrication.
+The pump may be spreading oil at a low speed - I just don't see it flinging onto the sight bowl?
+But, it seems wise to operate the machine at high speed occasionally to see the oil flow.
+Winding the bobbin is the perfect opportunity.).

-There are some external locations behind the machine that require manual oiling.
-See pg 8a of the instruction manual.
-(This is an english-only instruction manual.
-Juki's manual is difficult to read with 8 languages mixed together.).
+There are some external locations behind the machine that require manual oiling (see pg 8a of the instruction manual.
+Note: this manual is modified to be english only.
+If you prefer another language, see the official manual which has seven languages side-by-side through the entire manual - which is hard to read in any language.).
 This machine uses Juki #1 oil which is lighter than the #2 oil used by the LK-1900 for collars & leashes.
 The external oiling points might be ok with ordinary zoom-spout oil or #2.
 But, the pan should have #1.
 There's a felt pad underneath a rubber plug on the top of the machine.
 If you don't use the machine for awhile, the manual says it's good to apply some oil to that pad.
 (That should probably be #1 since it will mingle with the oil in the pan.).
-Note: You don't want to tilt the machine open too much.
-That can let dirt get into the oil pan.
+Note: You shouldn't tilt the machine open too often.
+Dirt get into the oil pan.
 When you do tilt it open, do so carefully, look for junk trapped in the crack between the table and base of the machine.
 Use q-tips to carefully clean that ledge without knocking anything into the pan.
-When the machine's not in use, cover it with a plastic bag large enough to cover the crack (prevent dust from collecting in that crack).
-I cut a large 35-gallon yard/leaf trash bag to be about 18" long.
+When the machine's not in use, cover it with a plastic bag that's large enough to cover the crack around the machine's base (prevent dust from collecting in that crack).
+I cut a large 35-gallon yard/leaf trash bag to be 18-20" long.
 That makes a good cover which goes past the crack around the machine.
 (If you don't use the machine for awhile, wipe the table for dust, but don't wipe any into the crack.)

 Marking the lines to sew